Things to Do in Turin: The 20 Best Places to visit + Highlights

 Turin, in Italy, is a former industrial city that was completely redesigned for the 2006 Olympics.
 It’s now one of the most pleasant Italian cities to visit!

 So, what are the best places to visit in Turin?
+Where to stay?
 Let’s find out!

 - Things to Do in Turin: The 20 Best Places to visit + Highlights